CognitionIES/Website/README.md

    ```

 # Usage
-- Explore sections like Services, Careers, and About using the responsive navbar.
+- Browse sections such as Services, Careers, and About using the responsive navbar.
 - Submit inquiries via the contact form.
 - Check out testimonials and recent projects to see Cognition IES's impact.

 # Development Highlights
-This project was completed over nine weeks with key milestones:
+This project took nine weeks to complete with major milestones:

 - **Planning:** Designed wireframes and set up the project structure.
 - **Core Build:** Developed essential UI components like the navbar and hero section.